Code-Institute-Submissions/Holgate-Engineering/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

 Credits
-Content
-The text for section Y was copied from the Wikipedia article Z Media
+<h4>Content </h4>
+The text from the testimonials was provided by Pam Gregory (Local resident and customer) & George Barkers LTD (Business Customer).
+The information provided in the 'About Us' and 'Services' sections was provided by Brian McAvoy (Co-owner of Holgate Engineering).

+<h4>Media</h4>
-The photos used in this site were obtained from ...
+The photo used on this site was taken from https://www.geograph.org.uk/photo/1016199.

 Acknowledgements
 I received inspiration for this project from X